 • Ability to earn college credit in high school

 When picking a set of AP classes to take, students should focus on ones that hold their interest and are potentially relevant to their desired college major.
-Academically-inclined students may want to take a range of different AP classes to get college-level instruction in many disciplines.
+Academically inclined students may want to take a range of different AP classes to get college-level instruction in many disciplines.
 We’ve chosen some classes to feature that may be of interest to students who like programming.

-AP Computer Science A
+1. AP Computer Science Exams

-For students who want exposure to CS concepts and lots of coding in high school, AP Computer Science A is a natural fit.
-This introductory coding course covers many fundamental programming concepts and techniques, and teaches students the basics of Java.
-For students who want more of a general understanding of the world of computer science, AP Computer Science Principles is another good course.
-To get the best education from these classes, students should learn Python first.
+For students who want exposure to CS concepts and coding in high school, AP Computer Science A is a natural fit.
+This introductory coding course covers many fundamental programming concepts and techniques and teaches students the basics of Java.
+This class is great for students who want a deep dive into the world of coding.

-AP Calculus AB/BC
+2. AP Calculus AB/BC

-AP Psychology
+3. AP Psychology

-AP classes are typically more challenging than honors classes, and therefore require more time.
+AP classes are typically more challenging than honors classes and therefore require more time.
 A full year AP course is equivalent to a semester college course, so while the pace is slower, the content is still more in depth than an equivalent high school course.
 Additionally, many students spend lots of time studying for the final examination, and may be required to do some additional study over the summer.

 Thus, students should consider this increased difficulty when signing up for AP classes.
 Many high achieving students take between 4-8 AP classes over the course of their high school career, but only you know your tolerance for increased workload.
 It is also worth noting that there is no requirement to take an AP class before taking the corresponding AP exam.
 This allows students who don’t have certain AP classes at their school to still attempt to earn college credit.
+This does depend on your school's policy, however.

 The “final exam” of an AP class is the AP test.
 Offered in the spring, the AP test is a summative assessment of the entire contents of the course.
 This exam is scored on a scale of 1-5, with 5 being the highest.
 A score of 3 is considered passing.
 Depending on the college, some universities may offer credit for scores of 3 or higher.
+Some courses, like AP Computer Science Principles, incorporate a semester project that students submit to a digital portfolio.

 Certain AP exams tend to have substantially higher pass rates than others.
 This does not mean these classes are easy, though: the notoriously difficult BC calculus has one of the highest rates of students earning a 5.
 Because AP exam takers are self-selecting, it is worth noting that these pass rates are skewed towards people who like the subject.
 Students who love STEM are more likely to find classes such as AP Chemistry and AP Computer Science easier.